Screen Printing

 Working Principle of Screen Printing

-Types of Screen Printing
+Different Types of Screen Printing

-These are the types of Screen Printing:
+These are the Different types of Screen Printing on fabric:

 1. Flatbed Screen Printing